taskcluster/taskcluster-docs/auth/temporary-credentials/index.md

 <scopes[n]>
 ```

-These cases can be distinguished by the presence or absence of the `name` and
+These cases can be distinguished by the presence or absence of the `clientId`
-`issuer` properties in the certificate.
-A certificate containing only one of
+and `issuer` properties in the certificate.
+A certificate containing only one
-these properties is not valid.
+of these properties is not valid.

 In the certificate example from previous section, the string to sign would be: